joshuaguinness/Natural-Language-to-iCal/README.md

 DESCRIPTION: Bring Notes
 ```

-The system parses the input and displays recognized fields in a user friendly, non-iCalendar format on the page.
-Pressing Enter once the required information has been provided generates an .ics event file, which can be imported into almsot any calendar application.
+The system parses the input and displays recognized fields in a user friendly, non-iCalendar format on the page in real time.
+Pressing Enter then generates an .ics event file, which can be imported into almost any calendar application.

 ### How to Run
 To access the demonstration page, download the contents of the `code` directory then open `index.html` in a web browser.
 There are two ways to use the demo page: